BGCG/project-5/README.md

 ##### Hypothesis 4: Usage of the adam optimiser over adagrad optimiser improves model performance

 Validation: We initially explored the usage of different optimisers to determine what would lead to the best performance, while also reducing the change of overfitting.
-Usage of the adagrad optimiser results in a slow and steady increase in accuracy score but ultimately when the data was exposed to the test set, the accuracy dropped to 80%.
+Usage of the adagrad optimiser results in a slow and steady increase in accuracy score but ultimately when the data was exposed to the test set, the accuracy dropped to 97%.
 We initially explored the `adagrad` optimiser to address concerns about model overfitting.
 However, following these findings we decided it would be best to explore different optimisers.
 The `adam` optimiser is popular as it utilises a combination of adaptive learning rates with momentum which can result in higher learning rates.
 However, increased learning rates in training does not necessarily mean that there is better model performance on test data.
-I initially found that without using regularisation techniques such as internal drop out layers and image augmentation, we still got reduced accuracy on the test set (89%).
 Therefore, we found usage of the regularisation techniques outlined above (dropout and image augmentation) to challenge the model, in addition to usage of the `adam` optimiser resulted in an increased accuracy score (99.2%) when evaluating the model performance on the test set.

 #### Model Evaluation and hypothesis validation summary